twitter facebook

 The next morning at breakfast Kentie points out the pastries on the buffet table to his to his traveling companions, suggesting they should definitely try them.

 How is it possible, Beijersbergen wonders?
-At 9 o’clock you are eating so well,
+At 9 o’clock you are eating so well, but in three hours you will be gone.

 As the Swiss attendants arrive at the Hotel and sit down for a cup of coffee, the atmosphere is cozy.
 Kentie asks them questions.